sgreenhill/aria/doc/OMake.md

     set: OFRONT $OFRONT
     set: TARGET $TARGET

 This has the same effect as the previous example, but allows the variables `OFRONT` and `TARGET` to be controlled by the user's environment, making the configuration file independent of system paths.
 Occasionally, we need to evaluate an absolute path which may contain such environment variables.
-For example, when specifying a source path to **OMake**.
+For example, when defining a source path to **OMake**.
 In this situation, we use square brackets instead of curly braces:

     {OFRONTLIB} = $OFRONT/Mod/Lib
     [OFRONTLIB] = /usr/local/src/OfrontPlus/Mod/Lib